kubukoz/kumalg/bower_components/textAngular/README.md

 To upgrade from version 1.2.2 or earlier you need to follow these steps:

-1. The styling for textAngular is now in the `src/textAngular.css` file, you will need to include this or a copy of it with your own modifications.
+1. The styling for textAngular is now in the `dist/textAngular.css` file, you will need to include this or a copy of it with your own modifications.
 2. The rangy library is now required, you will need both the `rangy-core` and `rangy-saveselection` modules, alternatively you can include the compressed version (`textAngular-rangy.min.js`) in the dist folder

 ## Requirements

-1. `AngularJS` ≥ `1.2.x`
+1. `AngularJS` ≥ `1.3.x`
-2. `Rangy` ≥ `1.2.x`, Both rangy-core and rangy-saveselection are required.
+2. `Rangy` ≥ `1.3.x`, Both rangy-core and rangy-saveselection are required.
 (There is a minified combination of these two included in the dist folder)
 3. `Font-Awesome` ≥ `4.x` for the default icons on the toolbar
 1. `Bootstrap` ≥ `3.x` for the default styles (Can use `bootstrap-css-only`, you must add this to your bower or include this manually)
+5. NOTE: please check the requirements for earlier releases, if these are an issue.

 ### Where to get it